Spark New Zealand Mobile

-The XT Mobile Network is a UMTS and LTE mobile network run by Spark New Zealand (formerly Telecom New Zealand).
+The XT Network was a brand name for a UMTS and LTE mobile network run by Spark New Zealand (formerly Telecom New Zealand).
+On 27 April 2009, Telecom announced that the new XT network would launch on 13 May 2009 at 6:30pm.

+After lengthy internal and corporate trials, a Vodafone New Zealand and Telecom dispute about network interference pushed the date to 29 May.
+The XT Network was launched to the public on 29 May 2009, at 7:30 am.
+The network was the successor to Telecom NZ's CDMA mobile network.
+With the shutdown of CDMA in 2012, XT is currently the company's sole mobile network.

 The network was initially built nationwide on WCDMA/UMTS 850 MHz, with 2100 MHz infill in major urban areas.
 The UMTS network is HSPA+ enabled, with a maximum downlink transmission rate of 21.1 Mbit/s and an uplink rate of 5.2 Mbit/s attainable for capable hardware.
 HSPA+ has a theoretical maximum of 56 Mbit/s download speed and 22 Mbit/s upload speed.
 Then under Spark 4G LTE is being built out.
 The network is not 2G capable, Telecom never operated a public GSM network.

-After lengthy internal and corporate trials, the XT Network was launched to the public on 29 May 2009, at 7:30 am.
-The network was the successor to Telecom NZ's CDMA mobile network.
-With the shutdown of CDMA in 2012, XT is currently the company's sole mobile network.

-The name "XT Mobile Network" does not get used by Spark anymore, it has been called: "XT Mobile Network", then "The Smartphone Network" under Telecom, and now "Spark Mobile" under Spark.
+The name "XT Network" is no longer used.
+It has been called: "XT Mobile Network", then "The Smartphone Network" under Telecom, and now "Spark Mobile" under Spark.